rickhowe/sample/README.md

 * `<Plug>(VDiffthis)` (default: `<Leader>t`)
 	* call `:VDiffthis` for the visually selected area
-	* select the motion and text object area and then call `:VDiffthis`
+	* set the selected motion and text object area as the Visual one and then call `:VDiffthis`
 * `<Plug>(VDiffthis!)` (default: `<Leader>T`)
 	* call `:VDiffthis!` for the visually selected area
-	* select the motion and text object area and then call `:VDiffthis!`
+	* set the selected motion and text object area as the Visual one and then call `:VDiffthis!`
 * `<Plug>(VDiffoff)` (default: `<Leader>o`)
 	* call `:VDiffoff` in the current window
 * `<Plug>(VDiffoff!)` (default: `<Leader>O`)